cianleypoldt/zenoa-engine/README.md

 ### Wall and Border Contacts

-Simple deepest-point resolution is used to prevent tunneling and maintain expected object boundaries in confined scenes.
+A simple deepest-point resolution is used to prevent tunneling and maintain expected object boundaries in confined scenes.

 ---